 Flat Bottom & Other Holes

-This shows pits at 48X magnification.
+This shows a cast replica of pits at 48X magnification.

 Yes, we can do that too!
 Used on curved pipe calibration blocks for special applications.
 Not required by ASME Code, but available for customers who need a cylindrical reflector (hole) at a constant depth from the scanning surface.
 Extremely high cost and manufacturing time compared to "tangential holes" detailed in ASME Code.
 Tangential holes only fall at the correct depth from the scanning surface at a single point.
 This "tangency point" is typically located at 1/2 the length of the hole.
 The Curved Hole may simplify inspection by giving a consistent reflection at all points,